kinnpiano1970/demo-repo2/readme.md

 ## It will have a "*" beside it

+# ** The original tutorial text stopped here as the tutorial had me CREATE A NEW BRANCH.**

 ## Can use "git checkout" to SWITCH to another BRANCH

 ## But First CREATE a new BRANCH with "git checkout -b <NEW BRANCH NAME>"